Best Adjustable Bed Canada: Our Top Picks (2025)

 What is a Zero Gravity sleep position?
 Is it good for me?

-In the Zero Gravity (or “Zero-G”) sleep position, your head and feet are elevated above the level of your heart or core at about a 120 degree angle from your legs, with the knees slightly bent.
+The Zero Gravity (Zero-G) position raises your head and feet slightly above your heart at a 120-degree angle with the knees slightly bent.
 This creates a weightless feeling that relieves muscle tension and reduces pressure on your spine.
 The angle of your hips and body also helps with back pain, lowers stress on your heart, and keeps your airways open.

 Can I still use an adjustable bed if I’m a side sleeper?